 But any additional distance is better than none.
 And while it’s far from conclusive, at least one study suggests that keeping middle seats empty can help prevent some coronavirus transmission.

 More to the point: An empty middle seat can make you feel safer.
-I know it did for me during a recent trip.
+I know it did for me during a trip this summer.

-During my first flights in more than five months, I looked at the empty seats next to me and shuddered at the thought of a stranger sitting there.
+During my first flights in more than five months over the summer of 2020, I looked at the empty seats next to me and shuddered at the thought of a stranger sitting there.
 For the foreseeable future, I simply wouldn’t be comfortable flying with someone right next to me.
 And I imagine the same is true for many travelers out there.

 But don’t celebrate the death of the dreaded middle seat just yet.
 Even the airlines that are blocking middle seats admit it’s a temporary measure until travel demand returns.
 And even now, it’s clear that airlines are placing much more emphasis on passengers wearing face masks.